paulross/pprune-concorde/README.md

 ### Do Some Research

-If you want to explore the thread in a programtic way then the `research.py` script is the one for you:
+If you want to explore the thread in a programatic way then the `research.py` script is the one for you:

 ```
 (pprune) $ python3.6 research.py ../../original/